 the TACACS+ field length limitation of 255 bytes.

-Configure the IP address and encryption key of the server in the
+The IP address and encryption key of the server should be configured in

 /etc/tacplus_servers file.
 Minimal configuration to

 audisp is necessary to enable the audit records necessary for

 accounting.
 These records are installed as part of the package.